lkmcl37/Chinese-IRSystem/README.md

      doc4, 0.014135937412525201

-# Document Format
+# Corpus Format

-The documents are stored in .txt files and arranged in the following format:
+The corpus is stored in .txt files and arranged in the following format:

            <docid> document ID <docid>
            <doc> document content <doc>